Peptide Array-Based Epitope Mapping

 • Drug development

 Through the peptide array technology, hundreds of non-natural peptides are synthesized at one time to test the target protein, thereby promoting the discovery of the activity inhibitor or the competition conjugate.
 These inhibitors or competing conjugates can be used for subsequent development of candidate drugs for the treatment of disease.
-Drug development using the above-described polypeptide array technology is fast, flexible, and capable of achieving high throughput.
+Drug development using the above-described polypeptide array technology is fast, flexible, and capable of achieving high throughput. processing.

-Our Services
+Our services

-Creative Peptides provides a comprehensive epitope mapping services.
+Creative Peptides provides comprehensive epitope mapping services.
 Simply send us your protein/antibody sample and we will perform an in-depth analysis of the sample and data results.
 We will use our excellent technology to provide Peptide Array-Based Epitope Mapping services to our global customers.
 Our epitope mapping integration services include:

 • Assisting your sequence design

-• Synthesizing custom epitope maps - peptide microarrays
+• Synthesizing custom epitope maps-peptide microarrays

-• Array Printing
+• Array printing

 • Detection of bound antibodies by using standard immunoassays